 built around a former German bunker just steps from the historic beach.
 This afternoon, pay a visit

 to the German war cemetery at La Cambe.
-Hôtel d’Argouges, Mercure Caen Port de Plaisance, or
+Hôtel d’Argouges or Manoir de Mathan (B,L,D)

 Day 6 — Caen/Arromanches